preservation priorities

 Marietta, c.
 1850

 Marietta's c.
-1845 Martin Slaughter House was recently at risk of being demolished.
-After a rewarding discussion with the developer, Traton Homes, plans were revised so that the house can remain as part of the new residential community.
-Furthermore, Traton now plans to rehabilitate the house as a private residence.
-Cobb Landmarks will provide recommendations for preserving historically significant aspects of the house.
-Listed in the National Register of Historic Places, the Slaughter House is one of only a few remaining homes in Marietta dating back to the 1840s.
-The importance of saving and preserving this home cannot be understated.
+1845 Martin Slaughter House was at risk of being demolished as part of a townhome development.
+After a rewarding discussion with the developer, Traton Homes, plans were revised so that the house could remain.
+The house was renovated as a private residence.
+Cobb Landmarks provided recommendations for preserving historically significant aspects of the house.
+Listed in the National Register of Historic Places, the Slaughter House is one of the last remaining homes in Marietta dating back to the 1840s.

 Picture